kaviarjs/nova/DOCUMENTATION.md

 }).fetchOne();
 ```

 However, this time you will notice that `medicalProfile.patient` is actually an array.
-And that's because it doesn't know it's unique, because this strategy can also be applied to having many.
-Imagine that if you want to link `Comments` with `Post` via a `postId` stored in the `Comments` collection, you would do the same type of linking.
+And that's because it doesn't know it's unique, because this strategy can also be applied to having `One-to-One` and `One-to-Many`.
+Imagine that if you want to link `Comments` with `Post` via a `postId` stored in the `Comments` collection, you would do the same type of linking, it's a link of type `one`.

 In our case, the solution is to add `unique: true` when defining the `medicalProfile` link inside `Patients` collection: